russellsimpkins/rust-framework/README.md

 **NOTE** I am in the process of updating the docs to support namespaces etc. so please forgive any mistakes or omissions for the new few days/weeks and feel free to contact me with questions.

-Rationale/Background
+Background
 ------
 I was motivated to come up with something that was simple yet powerful.
-I also wanted to keep the dependencies to a bare minimum and be really flexible for developers, but work within the limits/features of PHP.
-I also wanted something that was easy to figure out and easy to determine where the logic was.
+I also wanted to keep the dependencies to a bare minimum, be flexible for developers and work within the limits/features of PHP.
+I also wanted something that made it easy to determine entry points.
 Inversion of Control to rescue.

 How it works
 ------
-Typically you let your web server locate files off of the doc root or you can use an alias and regular patterns e.g. AliasMatch /svc/xyz /some/php/entry/point
+Typically you let your web server locate files off of the doc root or you can use an alias and regular patterns e.g. AliasMatch /svc/xyz /some/php/entry/point.php

 What you do after that point varies.
-The framework I built address what to do after you have mapped the request to the entry point.
+This framework addresses what to do after you have mapped the request to the entry point.
 In this framework you have to do a few things.

   - Install the framework
   - Define your route